 List of the 10 largest arms importers in the world

-Largest arms importers in the world
+Ukraine, the largest arms importer in the world

-India, the largest arms importer in the world
+India, the second largest arms importer in the world

 India has been a significant player in the global arms import market for several decades.
 Tensions with Pakistan and China, have been major drivers of India’s demand for arms.

-In fact, India has held the position of the world’s largest importer of major arms since 1993.
+India retained its position as a major arms importer, accounting for 8.3% of the global total.
+Its top suppliers were Russia (36%), France (33%), and Israel (13%).
 India has undertaken initiatives to replace imports with domestically designed and produced weapons systems.
 These efforts align with India’s broader objectives of strengthening its defense industrial base, achieving self-reliance in defense manufacturing, and reducing reliance on foreign suppliers.

 Qatar, the 3rd biggest arms importer